Porta-Color: The General Electric Porta-Color

 Paul Pelczynski was the project leader in the conception and production of the General Electric Porta Color in 1966.

 General Electric (GE) had been working on a variety of systems that would allow them to introduce color sets that did not rely on the shadow mask patents.
 Through the 1950s they had put considerable effort into the Penetron concept, but were never able to make it work as a basic color television, and started looking for alternate arrangements.
 GE eventually improved on the basic shadow mask system with a simple change to layout.

 Instead of arranging the guns, and phosphors, in a triangle, their system arranged them side by side.
 This meant that the phosphors did not have to be displaced from each other in two directions, only one, which allowed much-simplified convergence adjustments of the three beams, compared to the conventional delta shadow mask tube.
 This differed sufficiently from RCA's design to allow GE to circumvent the patents.
-It is important to realize that the GE 11" tube still had round mask holes and phosphor dots, not rectangular ones as in the later slot-mask tubes.
+The GE 11" tube still had round mask holes and phosphor dots, not rectangular ones as in the later slot-mask tubes.
 The innovation here was with the in-line guns as opposed to the triad arrangement.

 This change, which allowed vastly simpler convergence measures, together with the use of GE's own Compactron multi-function vacuum tubes led to reductions in size of the entire chassis.
 GE used the small size of their system as the primary selling feature.
 The original 28 pound set used an 11" tube and sold for $249, which was very inexpensive for a color set at that time.
 Introduced in 1966, the Porta-Color was extremely successful and led to a rush by other companies to introduce similar systems.
 GE continued refining this system, up until 1978, which marked the end of production of vacuum tube type television receivers.

 GE produced the basic Porta-Color design well into the 1970s, even after most companies had moved to solid state designs when transistors with the required power capabilities were introduced.
 The Porta Color II was their attempt at a solid state version, but did not see widespread sales.
 The basic technology, however, was copied into GE's entire lineup as product refresh cycles allowed.
 By the early 1970s most companies had introduced the "slot-mask" designs, including RCA.